 The National September 11th Memorial & Museum

-"Will open in spring 2014 as the country's principal institution concerned with exploring the implications of the events of 9/11, documenting the impact of those events and exploring 9/11's continuing significance."
+"The country's principal institution concerned with exploring the implications of the events of 9/11, documenting the impact of those events and exploring 9/11's continuing significance."

 Artist's Registry: Holly Wayne